duarte2025/django-oppia/docs/dashboard/courses.rst

 #.
 From the menu bar, select 'Upload'
 #.
 Select the course zip file that you exported from Moodle
 #.
 Click on upload
 #.
-Add or update the course tags and other information
+Add or update the course categories and other information
 #.
 Click save